UNITED STATES

 Basis of Presentation

 The accompanying interim consolidated financial statements include those of Healthcare Integrated Technologies, Inc. and its subsidiaries, after elimination of all intercompany accounts and transactions.
 We have prepared the accompanying interim consolidated financial statements in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) and pursuant to the rules and regulations of the United States Securities and Exchange Commission (the “SEC”).
 Accordingly, they do not contain all information and footnotes required by U.S. GAAP for annual financial statements.
-In the opinion of the Company’s management, the accompanying interim consolidated financial statements contain all of the adjustments necessary (consisting only of normal recurring accruals) to fairly present the financial position of the Company as of January 31, 2024 and the results of operations and cash flows for the periods presented.
-The results of operations for the six months ended January 31, 2024 are not necessarily indicative of the operating results for the full fiscal year or any future period.
+In the opinion of the Company’s management, the accompanying interim consolidated financial statements contain all of the adjustments necessary (consisting only of normal recurring accruals) to fairly present the financial position of the Company as of April 30, 2024 and the results of operations and cash flows for the periods presented.
+The results of operations for the nine months ended April 30, 2024 are not necessarily indicative of the operating results for the full fiscal year or any future period.
 These interim consolidated financial statements should be read in conjunction with the financial statements and related notes thereto included in the Company’s Annual Report on Form 10-K for the year ended July 31, 2023 filed with the SEC on November 13, 2023.

 Consolidation Policy